techcamp15-tokyo-1/mimp/version0.1/README.md

 mimp
 ====

-Note:
+Music app

-Plz check whether her is FACEBOOK SDK or not , before u run it!!
+ check whether her is FACEBOOK SDK or not , before u run it!!